JK-Network/jkchain/docs/validators/run_relayer.md

 hermes keys restore evmos_9001-2 -m "24-word mnemonic seed"
 ```

-Ensure this wallet has funds in both EVMOS and ATOM in order to pay the fees required to relay.
+Ensure this wallet has funds in both JK and ATOM in order to pay the fees required to relay.

 ## Final Checks